ivotron/quiho-popper/paper/paper.md

-the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance). _quiho_ solves this problem by characterizing machine performance using microbenchmarks (@Fig:perf-vectors).
+the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance). _quiho_ solves this problem by characterizing machine performance using microbenchmarks.
 These performance vectors are the "fingerprint" that characterizes the behavior of a machine [@jimenez_characterizing_2016a].

-![Performance vectors are obtained by executing a battery of microbenchmarks that quantify the performance of multiple subcomponents of a machine.
-](figures/perf-vectors.png){#fig:perf-vectors}

 These performance vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a